Algoinde/Audio/README.md

 The main purpose of Voicemeeter is to mix and route multiple audio sources, as well as creating a handy virtual audio device that will act as a fake speaker - it will take sound from your programs but instead of playing it, it will grab the audio and put it into Voicemeeter.
 It's called Voicemeeter VAIO (virtual audio input-output).

+> [!NOTE]
+> In Playback, it will be called `Voicemeeter Input`.
+Why?
+From the point of view of Voicemeeter, that is indeed input.
+For other programs though, it sits at their output.
+> Same goes for Recording tab, where it will be called `Voicemeeter Output`.
+It is the overall output of Voicemeeter, but for other programs, it will be their input.

 There's also a "fake microphone" part of it, which will take the mixed audio from Voicemeeter and show up as a microphone in your programs - this is how you send the mixed audio to Discord, for example.

 [ ... ]